 We found 4 family medicine practitioners who accept Humana Simplicity HMO Open Access Gold 03/100 near Loudon, TN.

-Dr. Roger Gaddis is a family practitioner.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-He attended medical school at Pikeville College School of Osteopathic Medicine.
+Dr. Roger Gaddis is a family practice physician.
+Dr. Gaddis accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He graduated from Pikeville College School of Osteopathic Medicine.

 Conditions / Treatments